paulmoonen/gameoflife/README.md

 When a pattern crawls away across one edge of the screen, it simultaneously emerges on the exact opposite side.

-In your IDE, run this program like you normally would.

 This program is made with Java version openjdk 11.0.15

 </pre>